-Payroll data analyzed on April 4, 2026, indicates a steady erosion of retirement saving habits among American workers since the start of 2022.
+Payroll data analyzed indicates a steady erosion of retirement saving habits among American workers since the start of 2022.
 ADP Research Institute monitored millions of anonymized pay stubs to track how employees allocated their earnings during a period of intense economic transition.
 Results show that the percentage of income diverted to 401(k) accounts and other tax-deferred vehicles dropped sharply as the cost of essential goods climbed.
 Many employees now prioritize immediate liquidity over long-term security.
+The April 4, 2026 payroll analysis showed a three-year weakening in retirement deferrals.

 Inflationary pressures forced families to re-evaluate their monthly outflows between 2022 to 2025.
 While wage growth remained nominally positive, it failed to keep pace with the rising costs of housing and healthcare in major urban centers.
 Workers who once routinely contributed 6% or 8% of their gross pay to retirement funds have dialed back those numbers.
 Statistics from the payroll firm suggest that the average contribution rate fell by nearly 1.5 percentage points across all industries.
 This represents billions of dollars in lost compounded interest for the next generation of retirees.